Choose Ticketed Event from the Actions tab in the Start Organizing menu to start creating your ticketed event.

-In the right sidebar, you can choose your goal slider options -- count dollars raised, tickets sold, or remove the slider altogether -- and add any sponsors you would like.
+In the right sidebar, you can choose your progress bar options -- count dollars raised, tickets sold, or remove the slider altogether -- and add any sponsors you would like.

 When you're ready, publish your ticketed event to make it live and start selling tickets.

-If the group set up to receive funds from ticket purchases hasn't been set up in WePay yet, you will have to opportunity to set that up.
+If the group set up to receive funds from ticket purchases hasn't been set up in WePay or Stripe yet, you will have to opportunity to set that up.
 The process is explained here.